 Grilla Grills have released a new control panel called Alpha Connect which now brings all Grilla Grills products into the WiFi pellet grill line-up to compete with Traeger, Camp Chef, Weber etc. Now, I’ve updated my Grilla Grills pellet grill page and FAQ article to reference the new Alpha Connect WiFi control panel.
-However, the Alpha Connect panel has some really cool features and customization which I wanted to discuss in more detail.
+However, the Alpha Connect panel has some really cool features and customization, which I wanted to discuss in more detail.
 One of the new features called Temp Tamer you will not currently find on any other pellet grill/smoker and its a simple yet powerful feature.
 So let’s get into this 🙂

 Disclaimer: Hey!
-By the way… any links on this page that lead to products on Amazon or other sites are affiliate links and I earn a commission if you make a purchase.
+By the way… any links on this page that lead to products on Amazon or other sites are affiliate links, and I earn a commission if you make a purchase.

 Introduction To The Alpha Connect Control Panel

-However, if you already own a Grilla Grill head over to their Alpha Connect upgrade page and you can enter your email address and they will let you know when they have more stock available.
+However, if you already own a Grilla Grill, head over to their Alpha Connect upgrade page, and you can enter your email address, and they will let you know when they have more stock available.

 Temp Tamer – What Is It & What’s The Benefit?

-So when I was reviewing all the information on the new Grilla Grills Alpha Connect control panel the Temp Tamer feature really stood out to me as evidence these guys are constantly trying to improve and innovate with their products, not just match what Traeger, Pit Boss and Camp Chef are doing.
+So when I was reviewing all the information on the new Grilla Grills Alpha Connect control panel, the Temp Tamer feature really stood out to me as evidence these guys are constantly trying to improve and innovate with their products, not just match what Traeger, Pit Boss and Camp Chef are doing.

 As a result, once the lid is open for you to inspect/tend to the food, the cooling RTD probe will not be telling to control panel to feed more fuel to try and get the grill back up to temperature.

 I love simple/clever ideas to solve problems, and the Temp Tamer pause button is definitely one of those ideas.
-As it helps to resolve temperature spikes after opening the grill lid to attend to food it will also save on pellets.
+As it helps to resolve temperature spikes after opening the grill lid to attend to food, it will also save on pellets.

 The Option To Choose Pro Or PID Cooking Modes

-Grilla Grills have carried over a key feature from their previous AlphaSmoke control panel to the latest Alpha Connect control panel, namely the ability to chose between Pro or PID cooking modes.
+Grilla Grills have carried over a key feature from their previous AlphaSmoke control panel to the latest Alpha Connect control panel, namely the ability to choose between Pro or PID cooking modes.

 Auger Trim Setting Adjustment

 So this is a setting that most people/most of the time need not worry about.
-However, for those who want more direct control over how the pellet grill is functioning you can now adjust the auger trim/idle settings.
+However, for those who want more direct control over how the pellet grill is functioning, you can now adjust the auger trim/idle settings.

 RTD Offset Adjustment